saymrwulf/cryptography/notes.md

-2019-07-10T03:35:00 - Implementing approach from a new paper read last night (cryptography) 2019-07-10T00:11:00 - Quick fix, referencing a known issue from the official repo (cryptography) 2019-07-10T03:13:00 - Refactor for clarity, might break a few tests though (cryptography)
+2019-07-10T03:35:00 - Implementing approach from a new paper read last night (cryptography) 2019-07-10T00:11:00 - Quick fix, referencing a known issue from the official repo (cryptography) 2019-07-10T03:13:00 - Refactor for clarity, might break a few tests though (cryptography) 2019-07-10T17:51:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography)